maja0000/topoftheweek/week-05.md

 (returns fullfiled value (whatever passed into resolve is avalible here ))

-Promise.all() - usefull when program needs to wait more than one promise to resolve
+Promise.all() -bmethod returns a single Promise that fulfills when all of the promises passed as an iterable have been fulfilled ( usefull when program needs to wait more than one promise to resolve ).
+It rejects with the reason of the first promise

+## Functional programming -  form of programming in which you can pass functions as parameters to other functions and also return them as values.

+First-Class Functions (first-class citizens)

 Thursday (13.02.2020)

+Higher order function - functions that operate on other functions, either by taking them as arguments or by returning them. (function that receives a function as an argument or returns the function as output)

+For example :
+Array.prototype.map,
+Array.prototype.filter
+Array.prototype.reduce

 Friday(14.02.2020)